tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 ===========================================
 Follow these steps:
 1) Using a terminal (=command line), make sure you have a working emcc setup (try: emcc -v).
-2) Navigate (cd) to this folder.
+2) Navigate (cd) to this folder (the folder where README_FIRST.txt is located).
 3) To compile the first example try: em++ -O2 -o main.html main.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp  ../../imgui_demo.cpp --preload-file myNumbersTexture.png --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -s ALLOW_MEMORY_GROWTH=1 -lm -lGL
 4) To compile the second example try: em++ -O2 -o main2.html main2.cpp -I"../../" ../../imgui.cpp ../../imgui_draw.cpp --preload-file myNumbersTexture.png  --preload-file Tile8x8.png -D"IMGUI_INCLUDE_IMGUI_USER_H" -D"IMGUI_INCLUDE_IMGUI_USER_INL" -D"IMGUI_USE_SDL2_BINDING" -s USE_SDL=2 -s LEGACY_GL_EMULATION=0 -lm -lGL

 Some notes:
-->	As you can see we have used uses the SDL2 binding (-D"IMGUI_USE_SDL2_BINDING").
+->	As you can see we have used the SDL2 binding (-D"IMGUI_USE_SDL2_BINDING").
 	The GLFW3 and GLUT bindings are compatible with emscripten too [see (*) below].

-->	When you pass files (or folders) to em++ using --preload-file, you can actually load the file and save it to it at runtime, but any modification is lost when you exit the program.
+->	When you pass files (or folders) to em++ using --preload-file, you can actually load the file and save it at runtime, but any modification is lost when you exit the program.
-	I'm pretty new to emscripten and I don't know if there's some easy workaround to persist file changes when you close the browser.
+	I'm pretty new to emscripten and I don't know if there's some easy workaround to persist file changes when you close the browser (but read next point please).
 	Note: Files passed with --preload-file are copied and grouped together in a blob with the .data extension next to the .html file.

 -> There is an imgui addon named imguiemscripten: it's in charge of adding "/persistent_folder" to the emscripten file system.